Brown Trout (Salmo trutta and others!) by Mark Corps

 Gillaroo feed almost exclusively on bottom living invertebrates, sedge fly larva and shrimp.
 The stomach wall is developed to crush snail shells.
 Gillaroo are also found in other loughs including, Neagh, Derg, Mask and Conn.

-Another Brown Trout, just before safe release
+Another Irish Specimen River Trout, just before safe release

 Dollaghan - its name is derived from the Gaelic ‘dulach’ meaning swift running.
 Dollaghan are thought to have evolved from land locked sea trout.
 They can reach enormous size; fish in the teens of lbs are caught every season.
 They are mainly caught in the dark using similar methods and techniques to those used for fishing for sea trout.
 Dollaghan are native to Lough Neagh and its tributaries such as the Kells Water, Six Mile Water, Moyola and river Main.
 They are potamodromous (migrating in fresh water only) so spend much of the year in the lough, running rivers in the autumn to spawn.